How To Choose The Best Multivitamin

 Here’s what to look for in a pregnancy multivitamin & mineral formula:

-• Higher levels of calcium (100mg) and magnesium (50mg) than you might find in a standard multi in a 2:1 ratio for healthy bones and development during pregnancy
+• Higher levels of calcium (100mg) and magnesium (50mg) than you might find in a standard multivitamin in a 2:1 ratio – For healthy bones and development during pregnancy.

 • Iron bisglycinate – Iron deficiency anaemia is common during pregnancy and breastfeeding.
-This is an easily absorbed form that is easy on the digestive system to help support these extra needs
+This is an easily absorbed form that is gentle on the digestive system to help support increased needs.